informalsystems/tendermint-rs/docs/spec/tendermint-fork-cases/README.md

 # Model checking results

+**TODO: re-run the whole set of experiments for the deliverable**

 Check the report on [model checking with Apalache](./results/001indinv-apalache-report.md).

-TODO: re-run the experiments with the updates introduced during the dev session.

 # Running the experiments